 - Our News & Updates page is the place where all of our posts can be found.
 (By subscribing to this site, the posts are automatically emailed to you when published.)

-- In June we started running small ads in the Santa Cruz Sentinel as a way of letting city residents know about this project — and the precedent it could have for excessively large projects in their neighborhoods.
+- Thanks to your support, we were able to publish a series of small ads in the Santa Cruz Sentinel as a way of letting city residents know about this project — and the precedent it could have for excessively large projects in their neighborhoods.
 Here’s a link to the first ad.

 - If you haven’t already done so, please sign our online petition.
-(If you sign our petition, which we hope you do, you still should subscribe so that you get our updates automatically.)
+(If you sign our petition, which we hope you do, you still should subscribe so that you get our blog updates automatically emailed to you.)

 - THANK YOU!